kinshuk4/GmaiLCleaner/README.md

 # GmaiLCleaner
-Cleaning my gmail on the go - using basic rules
+Cleaning my gmail, by adding the content to pocket using basic rules

 Some of the rules I am following: